isanchop/stuhack/README.md

   Documents Download:

     1) If document longer than 20 pages scroll down till the end of the document in order to load it (Notice if you go too fast won't load some images)
-    2) Triple click to get the document in another tab and get a preview
+    2) Press the download button to get a document preview in another tab
-    3) Press Ctrl + p in order to print and then select print document in pdf
+    3) Press Ctrl + p in the new tab in order to print.
+Then select print document in pdf